unsw-cse-comp3900-9900-21T3/capstone-project-9900-t16a-aloha/README.md

 Done!
 Now the server is ready to use.

+To log in as as an administrator, please use the account `admin@admin.com`
+password: `admin`

 ### Build

 By default, we have provided a built package called *new.jar* in the root of project directroy.